 The ancient Greco-Roman and medieval European leaders who embraced anti-polygyny laws were heavily invested in the business of war, and their own social status and indeed survival often depended on their ability to maintain large, well-funded armies.
 And the imposition of monogamy produced bigger, better armies. - Psychology Today

-It's hard to argue that the extensive influence that the ancient Romans have had on the development of Western civilization.
-After all, it's a historical fact that Roman culture and conditioning was spread with the installation of Roman Christianity into Europe, which then migrated to North America in the 1600s, imposing mono culture along the way.
+It's hard to argue that the ancient Romans didn't have an extensive influence on the development of Western civilization.
+After all, it's a historical fact that Roman culture spread north installing Roman Christianity into Europe, which then migrated west to North America in the 1600s, imposing mono culture along the way.

 But how relevant is that to modern society?
 Are large armies of shielded sword bearing soldiers fueled by religious mythology what modern relationships should be founded on?
 Most people probably don't give it much thought.
 However poly people often do consider the wider issues associated with relationships.
 For example, even if polyamory were the norm, some sort of social conditioning would still be required.